FEniCS/web/governance/steering-council.md

   twitter="jack_s_hale"
   website="https://jackhale.co.uk"
   img="/assets/img/people/j-hale.jpg"
-  about="Jack is a research scientist in the Research Unit in Engineering Science at the University of Luxembourg."
+  about="Jack is a Research Scientist in the Department of Engineering at the University of Luxembourg."
 %}

 {% include _developer.html